 We continuously review and update our Codes of Conduct to improve our standards, and the latest revision took place in 2018.
 In our international tobacco business, we have digitalized the Code into an accessible, easy-to-read document, including a decision-making guide to assist employees in making the right choices.
 It is now available in 40 languages, and we provide printed booklets for those with limited internet access.

 Across the JT Group, each of our operating companies has specially trained members who handle compliance matters.
 If an employee is concerned about a potential violation of our Code of Conduct, they can contact their line manager, HR lead, or a member of the compliance team.
 Employees in Japan receive a booklet explaining the process for reporting concerns.
-We also provide an external concern-reporting service run by an independent provider.
-Every reported concern and investigation report is treated on a strictly confidential basis, and retaliation against anyone reporting a concern will not be tolerated.
+We also provide an external concern-reporting service, run by an independent provider and available 24/7.
+Every reported concern and investigation report are treated on a strictly confidential basis, and retaliation against anyone reporting a concern will not be tolerated.

-Employees are informed about our Reporting Concerns Mechanism through various channels, including the Group intranet.
-In 2018, our Japanese operations made the Mechanism available in four additional languages (English, Chinese, Vietnamese, and Nepalese) to meet the needs of our diverse workforce.
+Employees are informed about our Reporting Concerns Mechanism through various channels, including the JT Group intranet.
+In our Japanese operations, the Mechanism is available in four languages (Japanese, English, Vietnamese, and Nepalese) to meet the needs of our diverse workforce.

 Any concerns are then dealt with by specially trained contact persons, who all follow a mandatory face-to-face training course.

-In 2019, we received 723 reports accross the JT Group, covering issues such as labor practices and discrimination.
+In 2020, we received 668 reports across the JT Group.
 In the case of proven violations of our Codes of Conduct, we took appropriate action in the form of dismissal, verbal or written warnings, financial penalties, or other measures.